ROM-01/ROM-01/README.md

 ## Welcome to My Dev Archives👋
 -Coding by day, gaming by night-

 I'm a passionate frontend & backend developer who loves branching out and learning new technologies.
 From building dynamic webpages, to mobile apps, or game development, there will be some knowledge and experience I aim to own!
-As long as it's creative, solving problems, and fun, I'm down for the challenge! 🎮💻🚀
+As long as it's solving a problem, creative, and fun, I'm down for the challenge! 🎮💻🚀

 # 👩🏾‍💻Tech Stack